heviahmed/polla-fattah.github.io/_posts/2020-03-09-Internal-Cluster-Validation.md

 _Reference_

 [^1]: Zaki, M. J. and Meira, M. J. (2014) Data Mining and Analysis: Fundamental Concepts and Algorithms, Cambridge University Press.
 New York: Cambridge University Press.
-[^2]: Rendón, E. and Abundez, I. (2011) ‘Internal versus External cluster validation indexes’, International Journal of computers and communications, 5(1), pp. 27–34.
-Available at: http://w.naun.org/multimedia/UPress/cc/20-463.pdf (Accessed: 7 April 2013).
+[^2]: Rendón, E. and Abundez, I. (2011) ‘Internal versus External cluster validation indexes’, International Journal of computers and communications, 5(1), pp. 27–34. available at: http://w.naun.org/multimedia/UPress/cc/20-463.pdf (Accessed: 7 April 2013).
 [^3]: Dunn, J. C. (1973) ‘A Fuzzy Relative of the ISODATA Process and Its Use in Detecting Compact Well-Separated Clusters’, Journal of Cybernetics, 3(3), pp. 32–57. doi: 10.1080/01969727308546046.
 [^4]: Davies, D. L. and Bouldin, D. W. (1979) ‘A cluster separation measure’, IEEE transactions on pattern analysis and machine intelligence, 1(2), pp. 224–227. doi: 10.1109/TPAMI.1979.4766909.
 [^5]: Halkidi, M., Vazirgiannis, M. and Batistakis, Y. (2000) ‘Quality scheme assessment in the clustering process’, Principles of Data Mining and Knowledge Discovery, pp. 265–276.